What’s in a Name?

 I have always believed that the name we assign to something was very important.
 Maybe this is why it took me so long to find the right name for my Community-building company.
 I felt it had to be perfect – and I believe the one I found is.

 - Kalliergo is the Greek word for “grow”.
 It addresses the heart and soul of the company because Community building is all about growth – personal growth, cultural growth, organizational growth, global growth.

-- Using a Greek word is meaningful to me because of the life-changing trip to Greece whose events inspired my first book starting me on the path I’m on today.
+- Using a Greek word is meaningful to me because of the life-changing trip to Greece whose events inspired my first book which started me on the path I’m on today.

 - According to this page, “kalli” means “an exquisite deep thinking woman that’s honest.
 Too honest – often blunt.”
 I’m not sure about the “exquisite” part but the “thinking too deeply” and the “being too honest” parts sound like me.

 - In 1981, I registered my first business, a calligraphy business.
 I learned that the word “calligraphy” came from the Greek words “calli” and “graphos” and meant “beautiful writing”.
 So, in my mind, kalli means beautiful.
 The fact that this prefix connects this company to my first business is pure poetry.